google/graphicsfuzz/docs/android-notes.md

 You may need to set some environment variables as specified in the comments.
 On Windows, you can use the Git Bash shell.

-Ensure that the `ANDROID_HOME=/path/to/android-sdk` and `ANDROID_NDK_HOME=$ANDROID_HOME/ndk-bundle` environment variables are set;
+Ensure that the `ANDROID_HOME=/path/to/android-sdk` and `ANDROID_NDK_HOME=$ANDROID_HOME/ndk-bundle` environment variables are set.
-you may need to open IntelliJ IDEA from the terminal depending on how you set the environment variables.
+If using IntelliJ and/or Android Studio, you may need to open your IDE from the terminal depending on how you set the environment variables.

 You should also add the `android-sdk/platform-tools` directory